 At about 295 dollars, the WE Knife 608 is a very competitive offering from an extremely impressive knife manufacturer.
 It is not cheap, but it does not pretend to be.
 You will get what you pay for.
 Do yourself a favor, check these guys out before they become even more popular and start raising prices.

-The Good: Good quality, impressive well machined handle and clip, smooth action
+- Good quality, impressive well machined handle and clip, smooth action

-The Bad: Blade coating will show wear after moderate use
+- Blade coating will show wear after moderate use